-- 5.2.1.
-Work Force Factors - 5.2.1.1.
+5.2.1.
+Work Force Factors

+5.2.1.1.
 The District lacks ability to fluctuate work force specific to demand.
-The District follows state-wide rules for small agencies, provides services for less than 20 counties (13 counties within the District), and is self-funded through member counties. - 5.2.2.
-Impact of Five Factors - 5.2.2.1.
-Conformity to laws creating the District; Compliance with current Mississippi laws; Budget guidelines; Federal laws and guidelines; and, County request(s) and historical member county relationships
+The District follows state-wide rules for small agencies, provides services for less than 20 counties (13 counties within the District with five additional non-member counties that are eligible for membership), and is self-funded through member counties.

+5.2.2.
+Impact of Five Factors

+5.2.2.1.
+Conformity to laws creating the District; compliance with current Mississippi laws; budget guidelines; federal laws and guidelines; and, county request(s) and historical member county relationships.

-6. Goals, Objectives, Strategies and Measures by Program
+6. Agency Goals, Objectives, Strategies and Measures by Program